CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Be aware that when a Jetson Orin developer kit is powered down, it seems to forget what USB devices are attached to it.
 Consider that after a powerup, you always have to remove and re-insert the USB cables for the webcam and speakers to make these devices re-recognised as being attached.

 1) Install the FileZilla "client" on your Win10 laptop
    - On your Windows machine, download the filezilla client via https://filezilla-project.org/  It makes your life a lot easier when you are able to transfer files to and from the Jetson device with ease.
-It means you can use a win10 desktop to backup important Jetson stuff (e.g. Jetson python programs and tip sheets) and it makes it so easy to re-load your stuff back onto a Jetson device after the SDK manager has been used to re-flash your Jetson device.
+It means you can use a win10 desktop to backup important Jetson stuff (e.g. Jetson python programs and tip sheets) and easily re-store it back whenever you re-flash your Jetson device with SDK manager.

 2) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup)
    - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here